qaisjp/inf-ct-notes/README.md

 - Hand-coded parsers are fairly easy to build
 - Most books advocate using automatic parser generators

+Mapping source like `gravity * 2` into an abstract syntax tree.

 **Semantic analyser**:
 - Semantic = context-sensitive
 - Example: checks var/func declared before use